Skip to content

 helm install external-secrets external-secrets/external-secrets -n external-secrets --create-namespace

-## Create the namespace and service account
+## Create the namespace

 kubectl create namespace workload01